-Japan Customs has been actively working on a country-wide AEO program and similar efforts are being made in other countries.
+Japan Customs has been actively working on a country-wide or region-wide AEO program and similar efforts are being made in other countries or regions.
 As one of its key efforts, Japan is striving to advance efficiencies in distribution through developing partnerships with overseas AEO programs.
-The intent is for participating countries to provide mutual benefits, including a more efficient and facilitated import/export Customs clearance for economic operators complying with the supply chain security standards.
+The intent is for participating countries or regions to provide mutual benefits, including a more efficient and facilitated import/export Customs clearance for economic operators complying with the supply chain security standards.

 |Signed||Consulting / Studying|

 For a Japanese company to receive AEO authorization, they must demonstrate they adhere to the below AEO standards in their internal Compliance Program:

 - Due Customs Procedures

 - Consultation/Cooperation/Communication with Customs

 - Crisis Management

 Currently, 111 companies are authorized by Japan customs as AEO importers (23) and exporters (88).
 However, it is a very difficult task to meet the Compliance Program requirements for some Japanese companies.
 Because Japan is committed to the AEO program, Japan Customs authorities has made the AEO program a future mission and will be more aggressive in getting companies to participate.

 Japan Customs and Tariff Bureau (CTB), Ministry of Finance is responsible for the policy and planning function of Japan’s AEO program.
 It also develops internal guidelines for proper implementation and operations.
 CTB also supports Mutual Recognition and international issues of the AEO program.